Individual Therapy for Walnut Creek

 Don’t Struggle Alone, Psychotherapist Caree Brown Can Help

 Whether a person’s issue is related to their relationship with themselves or to their relationship with others, Caree is committed to getting to the HEART OF THE MATTER.
-She creatively incorporates a combination of indicated modalities (cognitive-behavioral, solution-focused, mindfulness, psychoanalytic, psychodynamic, EMDR), that will give them precisely the changes they desire.
+She creatively incorporates a combination of indicated modalities (cognitive-behavioral, solution-focused, mindfulness, psychoanalytic, psychodynamic), that will give them precisely the changes they desire.

 Why People Seek Individual Therapy

 Both everyday life stresses and larger issues often weigh on you and can thus have a negative impact on your health.
 For example, stressful situations can cause an increased heart rate, blood pressure to spike, release of stress hormones, and among other symptoms.
 It can even put you at risk of a heart attack or other cardiovascular problems or cause long last lasting conditions like panic disorders.

 Many of my clients come into therapy after a crisis, when struggling with depression, or dealing with a challenging transition or decision.
 Sometimes, they come in when their partner refuses to join them in couples therapy and they feel hopeless about getting their situation to change for the better.
 People seek also therapy when coping with major life changes, childhood trauma resurfacing, depression or anxiety.